Board of Trustees

 Dr. Brown now holds staff privileges at Trident Medical Center and The Ralph H. Johnson VA Medical Center in Charleston as well as the Lexington Medical Center in Columbia.
 He is an active member of St. Patrick’s Catholic Church and the Owls Whist Club.
 He sits on the executive boards of the Star Gospel Mission and YESCarolina.
 He and his wife Deborah have two children, Gabriel and Lillian.

-Jim Buxton is the principal attorney of Buxton Legal Group, LLC, a boutique corporate and tax law firm.
-His practice focuses in the areas of private equity, domestic and international corporate transactions, capital finance, contract negotiation and corporate governance.
+Jim Buxton is the managing partner of Buxton & Collie, LLC, a boutique corporate, real estate, estate planning and tax law firm.
+His practice focuses in the areas of private equity and securities, domestic and international corporate transactions, capital finance, contract negotiation and corporate governance.
 He deals regularly with corporations, limited liability companies, partnerships, shareholder buy-outs and dispute resolution, executive employment agreements and, business purchase and sale agreements including business succession issues.

 Past Co-Chair, Roper St. Francis Foundation Board of Fellows

-James L. Petigru Award for Most Outstanding Student Lawyer, 2002
+James L. Petigru Award for Most Outstanding Student Lawyer

 Mr. Cheves is the President and CEO of Anchor Sign, Inc. Headquartered in Charleston, South Carolina with offices nationwide, Anchor has been a leading provider of identity packages to many of the world's premier companies since 1991.
 Mr. Cheves is the managing partner of Xiphias Holdings, LLC a South Carolina corporation that develops and manages commercial real estate.